University of Minnesota Duluth: Opening of Duluth State Teachers College

+The 1906 Bulletin of the State Normal School describes the school at that time as "thoroughly modern in construction and equipment."
 Enrollment for 1903 was 127 and by 1906 it had increased to 202.
 A Model School with kindergarten through grade eight was maintained for "practice teaching".
-The 1906 bulletin reports, "At the opening of the school four years ago it was somewhat doubtful whether the number of children to attend would be sufficient to constitute a model school in any proper sense.
-Only three teachers were needed to take charge of the pupils at that time, while five are required now and the number of children seeking admission is greatly in excess of the limit fixed for the several grades.
+Many of the normal school graduates would be the sole instructor in rural areas with one-room schools for children through the eighth grade.
+The 1906 Bulletin lists the subjects the students were expected to complete in the two-year course:

+School Bionomy, Social Science, Psychology and Pedagogy, History and Civics, Physics, Chemistry, Algebra, Geometry, Zoology, Biology, Geography, Domestic Science, Music, English, Latin, Drawing, Manual Training, and others.
+The subjects were very detailed, for example English included Reviews in Grammar, Rhetoric, Theme Writing, Literary Interpretation, English Composition, Cicero, Caesar, and other subjects.
+Manuel training included simple basketry with the suggestion that the baskets that the children were taught to make could be used as sewing baskets in the sewing classes of Home Economics training.
+Weaving was taught using simple looms that the children had been taught to make.
+The use of both hand and electric carpentry tools was taught with the children completing a simple wooden project.

-In 1921, the State Normal School at Duluth was renamed Duluth State Teachers College or DSTC.
+In 1921, the State Normal School at Duluth was renamed "Duluth State Teachers College" or DSTC.
 The change in status allowed bachelor's degrees and four-year degree programs to be added to the school.
 The college published a yearbook, The Chronicle, and looking through the publication the many pages devoted to extracurricular events and student's photos of campus life suggests that the students enjoyed many activities outside of their everyday classroom work.
-The 1926-1927 Chronicle features a photo of the Spring 1927 graduates.
+The 1926–1927 Chronicle features a photo of the Spring 1927 graduates.
 The school was celebrating its 25th year anniversary and the yearbook lists 102 graduates.
 The class photo is taken with the women sitting on the steps of the Main Building; at present the steps and a small portion of the facade are the only portion of the building left standing following a fire in 1993.

 In 1929 the school became co-ed, and the first sports teams were instituted, including hockey, football, and basketball.
 By 1937, the community supported elevating DSTC to a branch campus of the University of Minnesota.

 In 1985 the four surviving buildings of the State Normal School at Duluth, consisting of the Main Building, Washburn Hall, Torrance Hall, and the Model School, were listed on the National Register of Historic Places.
-The Duluth State Normal School Historic District was listed for its state-level significance in the themes of architecture and education.
+The "Duluth State Normal School Historic District" was listed for its state-level significance in the themes of architecture and education.
 It was nominated as Minnesota's most intact state normal school campus, and for the Beaux-Arts architecture of the Main Building.
 However a fire in 1993 reduced the Main Building to freestanding remnants.